Julian Clary: Stand-up comedy

-Clary is a gay comedian who refers to himself as a "renowned homosexual" and is known for his outrageous and flamboyant costumes and make-up, and interactions with his audience such as looking in their bags, comments on their attire and flirting with straight men in the audience.
+Clary is gay, and his sexuality forms the basis for much of his comedy.
+He refers to himself as a "renowned homosexual" and is known for his outrageous and flamboyant costumes and make-up and interactions with his audience such as looking in their bags, commenting on their attire and flirting with straight men in the audience.
 For those who get too close he is quick to respond "Don't touch me".
 He has been assisted by Hugh Jelly and others in audience participation segments.

 Clary began his career under the name Leo Hurll, a fake keyboardist for pop band Thinkman (a recording project conceived by Rupert Hine).
-He entered the alternative comedy scene in the early 1980s, first under the alias Gillian Pieface and later as The Joan Collins Fan Club.
+He entered the alternative comedy scene in the early 1980s, firstly under the alias Gillian Pieface and later as The Joan Collins Fan Club.
 He wore heavy glam make-up and dressed in outrageous clothes, often involving leather/PVC and hinting at bondage.
-His pet dog Fanny the Wonderdog, a whippet mongrel, also featured in performances.
+His pet dog, Fanny the Wonderdog, a whippet mongrel, also featured in performances.

-Since then, Clary has undertaken several successful tours of his stage act, some of which have been released on home video, including:
+Since then Clary has undertaken several tours of his stage act, some of which have been released on home video, including: